FlowFuse/website/src/handbook/peopleops/code-of-conduct.md

 Employees who violate this policy may face disciplinary consequences in proportion to their violation.
-FlowForge management will determine how serious an employee's offense is and take the appropriate action
+FlowForge management will determine how serious an employee's offense is and take the appropriate action.

 ### Responsibility